dabrady/site/src/pages/posts/syndicate-a-posse-gh-action.md

 My recent discovery of DEV has a lot to do with why I started, and indeed, I created [my first post](https://dev.to/daniel13rady/declaring-variables-in-javascript-31ch) right here on DEV.

-While educating myself on the art of writing for other people, I came across the term "P.O.S.S.E.", which I had never heard of before but [is apparently kind of a big deal](https://indieweb.org/POSSE).
+While educating myself on the art of writing for other people, I came across the term "POSSE", which I had never heard of before but [is apparently kind of a big deal](https://indieweb.org/POSSE).
 It is a principle that is embraced by DEV itself, according to Ben.

 {% devcomment d8pj %}